John Jamelske: After discovery

 Jamelske pleaded guilty to five counts of first degree kidnapping, and is currently serving a term of 18 years to life.
 Part of his guilty plea agreement was that his assets would be sold off and divided among his victims.
 In a prison interview with MSNBC, Jamelske said that he should not be punished for what he did and that, once arrested, he had thought he would at the most spend a couple of days in jail, pay a fine, or perform community service.
-He said that his lawyers had to spend many days after his arrest to make it clear to him that taking women and holding them in a dungeon is kidnapping.
+He said that his lawyers had to spend several days after his arrest to make it clear to him that taking women and holding them in a dungeon is kidnapping.
+Jamelske is currently housed in the Mohawk Correctional Facility.
+On December 22, 2020, Jamelske was denied parole in his first appearance before the parole board.
+He was denied parole again on December 22, 2022 and in October 2023.

 In 2004, MSNBC produced episode 12 of their MSNBC Reports series subtitled "Sex Bunker" on the Jamelske case, periodically rebroadcast several times a year as part of their "doc block" documentary marathons.
 The case is also covered in the book True Stories of Law & Order: SVU: The Real Crimes Behind the Best Episodes of the Hit TV Show by Kevin Dwyer and Juré Fiorillo.

-Jamelske is currently housed in the Mohawk Correctional Facility.
-On December 22, 2020, Jamelske was denied parole in his first appearance before the parole board.
-Jamelske's next parole hearing is scheduled for December 2022.

 The "dungeon"

-Police found Jamelske's residence to be systematically filled with miscellaneous items of little or no value: newspapers, magazines, beer bottles, receipts spanning two decades, etc.

-Further down into the basement, behind a storage shelf, police discovered the bunker in which Jamelske kept his victims: a steel door leading to an 8 ft long tunnel which had to be traversed on hands and knees, leading to yet another steel door, which finally led to a room 8 ft high, 24 ft long and 12 ft wide.
+Police found Jamelske's residence to be systematically filled with miscellaneous items of little or no value: newspapers, magazines, beer bottles, receipts spanning two decades, etc. Further down into the basement, behind a storage shelf, police discovered the bunker in which Jamelske kept his victims: a steel door leading to an 8 ft long tunnel which had to be traversed on hands and knees, leading to yet another steel door, which finally led to a room 8 ft high, 24 ft long and 12 ft wide.
 The entry was a small box located just under the top of the room, so the person entering had to turn around and step down into the room via a small three-rung ladder.
 Jamelske would tie his victims up with a chain that connected to an ankle bracelet.